chase-scott/Monopoly/README.md

 - The controllers were included as private classes inside PlayerView, since they do not contain much implementation beyond calling one method.

--Empty squares use the Go class for now since it is a do nothing square.
+- Empty squares use the Go class for now since it is a do nothing square.
 These are placeholders for the upcoming milestone squares.

+- Model and View/Controllers were moved to seperate packages to differentiate them

 ### User Manual: